Financing Multiple Rental Properties: A Beginner’s Guide

 Challenges To Financing Multiple Properties At Once

 While there are certainly benefits to financing multiple rental properties at once, you’ll also find there are challenges that come along with it.
 Lenders may be more cautious about signing off on a mortgage once you’ve already got one loan.
 Lenders may see you as a greater risk, meaning there are likely to be more requirements.
-Common hurdles you can expect to run into are:
+Common hurdles you may run into are:

-- Banks that aren’t willing to lend more than one mortgage at a time
+- Banks that are reluctant to lend more than one mortgage loan per borrower

 - Higher down payment requirements